Vinpanda logovinpanda

 The real question isn't "free vs. paid."
 It's "which paid service, and at what price."
 Here's the honest comparison:

-- Carfax - around $44.99 per report, account required, NMVTIS-connected plus proprietary data
+• Carfax - around $44.99 per report, account required, NMVTIS data plus proprietary data

 All three pull title brand data from the same underlying NMVTIS federal database.
 Carfax supplements with proprietary accident and service data that does add coverage in some cases.
 For most used car buyers, the NMVTIS record is the primary thing worth checking, and paying $30 extra per report to get it through Carfax is a choice - not a requirement.